Nakamura Shinya

-Shinya Nakamura (仲邑 信也, Nakamura Shin'ya) is a professional Go player.
+Nakamura Shinya (仲邑 信也, Nakamura Shin'ya) is a professional Go player.

 Biography

 Nakamura became a professional in 1991.
-He reached 8 dan, in 2001 and is currently 9 dan.
+He reached 8 dan in 2001, and is currently 9 dan.
 Nakamura was taught by Yorimoto Yamashita.
 In 1996, Nakamura lost in the Shinjin-O final to future Honinbō Shinji Takao.
 Two years later, in 1998, he won his first and only title, the 13th NEC Shun-Ei.

 His daughter Sumire Nakamura is also a professional Go player.